 Not that I would know.
 I slice butter into pats for fancy dinner parties.

 - Baby and toddler food.
 Thin slices of soft foods are perfect for self-feeding.
 Any of the above foods will make an awesome snack for baby, especially if you toss the slices with crushed up graham crackers or crushed up Cheerios to make them less slippery.
+You might think the cracker crumbs would make a mess, but they don't if you just use a little bit.

 What do you use your egg slicer for?